-Tivoli Gardens, the second oldest amusement park in the world, is an attraction in the centre of the city that draws a crowd.
+Tivoli Gardens, the second oldest amusement park in the world, is an attraction in the center of the city that draws a crowd.
 Rosenborg Castle and The Kings Garden were incredible and form a key part of the walking tour I suggest for your first day!

 If you are lucky enough to have a third day in the city then here are a few options!
 You could either check out some of the parks in the city or alternatively head over to the “hippie” area of Christiana.
-If you are prepared to leave the city I’d certainly recommend the trip to the castles of Roskilde, Frederiksbord and Kronborg.
+If you are prepared to leave the city I’d certainly recommend the trip to the castles of Roskilde, Frederiksbord, and Kronborg.

 Parks in Copenhagen

 When you visit Rosenborg Castle you will have the pleasure of walking around “The Kings Garden”.

 However, there are other nice parks in Copenhagen such as Frederiksberg Gardens and Amalie Garden.